quicwg/multipath/draft-ietf-quic-multipath.md

 Path validation as specified in {{Section 8.2. of QUIC-TRANSPORT}}
 for migration is used
 unchanged for path initiation in this extension.
-But the multipath extensions allow for the creation of multiple paths, which means that in addition to the security considerations on source address spoofing outlined in {{Section 21.5.4 of QUIC-TRANSPORT}}, there is a risk of amplified DoS attacks through simultaneous opening
+Further, the multipath extension allows for the creation of multiple paths, which means that in addition to the security considerations on source address spoofing outlined in {{Section 21.5.4 of QUIC-TRANSPORT}}, there is a risk of amplified DoS attacks through simultaneous opening